 (B) Locally approved and administered[, independently validated] assessments, which shall be independently and objectively validated once every 6 years [in conjunction with submission of the school district's strategic plan, as provided in § 4.13].
-Local assessments may be designed to include a variety of assessment strategies listed in § 4.52(e) and may include the use of one or more Keystone Exams.
+Local assessments may be designed to include a variety of assessment strategies listed in § 4.52(e) § 4.52(C) and may include the use of one or more Keystone Exams.
 Except for replacement of individual test items that have a similar level of difficulty, a new validation is required for any material changes to the assessment.
-Validated local assessments must meet the following standards: (I) Alignment with the following State academic standards: [Reading, Writing] English Language Arts (Literature [and Composition]); Mathematics (Algebra I), Science and Technology and Environment and Ecology (Biology).
+Validated local assessments must meet the following standards: (I) Alignment with the following State academic standards: [Reading, Writing] English Language Arts (Literature [and Composition]); Mathematics (Algebra I), Science and Technology, and Environment and Ecology (Biology), AND CIVICS AND GOVERNMENT.
 (II) Performance level expectations and descriptors that describe the level of performance required to achieve proficiency comparable to that used for the Keystone Exams.
 (III) Administration of the local assessment to all students, as a requirement for graduation, except for those exempted by their individualized education program under subsection (e), regarding special education students, or gifted individualized education plan as provided in § 16.32 (relating to GIEP).

-(IV) Subject to appropriations provided by law, the cost to validate local assessments shall be evenly divided between the school district, [or] AVTS or charter school, [(]including a cyber charter school[)], and the Department.
-If the Department does not provide sufficient All additions and deletions are highlighted in Bold type [bracketed items] are deletions funding to meet its share, local assessments submitted for validation shall be deemed valid [for the balance of the strategic plan period] until [either] a new [or mid-point update to the strategic plan] validation is due to the Department.

-(V) The Department will establish a list of entities approved to perform independent validations of local assessments in consultation with the local assessment validation advisory committee as provided in § 4.52(g).
+(IV) Subject to appropriations provided by law, the cost to validate local assessments shall be evenly divided between the school district [or], AVTS [(including a charter school)] or charter school, including a cyber charter school, and the Department.
+If the Department 22 PA Code Chapter 4 does not provide sufficient funding to meet its share, local assessments submitted for validation shall be deemed valid [for the balance of the strategic plan period until either a new or midpoint update to the strategic plan] until a new validation is due to the Department.
+(V) The Department will establish a list of entities approved to perform independent validations of local assessments in consultation with the local assessment validation advisory committee as provided in $\S 4.52(g) \S 4.52(F)$ .

 (VI) School boards shall only approve assessments that have been determined to meet the requirements of this subsection by an approved entity performing the independent validation.
-If a school district, [or] AVTS or charter school, [(]including a cyber charter school[)], uses a local assessment that has not been independently validated, the Secretary will direct the district to discontinue its use until the local assessment is approved through independent validation by an approved entity.
+If a school district [or], AVTS [(including a charter school)] or charter school, including a cyber charter school, uses a local assessment that has not been independently validated, the Secretary will direct the district to discontinue its use until the local assessment is approved through independent validation by an approved entity.